brycebaril/through2-map/README.md

 // Then use your map:
 source.pipe(truncate).pipe(sink)

-// Additionally accepts `wantStrings` argument to conver buffers into strings var stripTags = map({wantStrings: true}, function (str) {
+// Additionally accepts `wantStrings` argument to convert buffers into strings var stripTags = map({wantStrings: true}, function (str) {
   // OMG don't actually use this return str.replace(/<.*?>/g, "")